leitingzhang/leitingzhang.github.io/_pages/about.md

 # News

+### 2026.08.17
+Leiting visited Prof. Ming Xie's group at Jianghan University and gave a talk titled "Mechanistic Understanding and Optimization of Next-Generation Batteries: from Online Sensing to Self-Driving Battery Lab."

+### 2026.08.12
+Leiting visited Prof. Xiaowei Yang's group at Shanghai Jiao Tong University and gave a talk titled "Mechanistic Understanding and Optimization of Next-Generation Batteries: from Operando Characterization to Self-Driving Battery Lab."

+### 2026.08.03
+Dr. Faruk Okur joined our team as a postdoctoral researcher.
+He will be working on anode-free solid-state batteries.
+Welcome!

 ### 2026.07.02
 Leiting participated in the International Symposium on Beyond Lithium-Ion Batteries 2026 - BeLi26 in Zürich, Switzerland, and gave a talk titled "Quantifying Battery Chemomechanical Degradation with Online Acoustic Emission Sensing."